 Can you name the top 10 birds that visit your landscape?
 Can you distinguish the beneficial insects in your yard from the pests?
 If respecting and preserving native wildlife is a priority for you, then you should plant some wildflowers as a foundation for your natural habitat.
 If you think wild means weedy, get to know some of the new, highly floriferous coneflowers such as 'Cheyenne Spirit.'
 Other highly ornamental native wildflowers include columbine, fleabane, and penstemon.
 No matter which flowers you choose, stick with organic gardening methods that are gentle on wildlife.

 You dedicate many hours to your prize flowers each week, so why hide them away in the back yard?
 A front yard garden is a gift to the neighborhood and the whole community; a seasonal show that brings new delights each month.
 Be bold, and plant a large swath of giant sunflowers with annual morning glories twining up their stems.
 If the only sun on your property is in the front yard, mix it up with a flowering vegetable garden.
 If you dabble in seed starting, you can fill up your entire plot with easy annuals such as zinnias, cosmos, and bachelor's buttons.

 07 of 07

-If you get excited when you hear words and phrases like flea market, country charm, cast off, and salvage yard, then rustic garden design is for you.
+If you get excited when you hear words and phrases such as flea market, country charm, cast off, and salvage yard, then rustic garden design is for you.
 The theme and inspiration for your rustic garden can come from many sources, which is part of its charm: your landscape will be like your fingerprint, unique to you.
 You may start with an assemblage of vintage license plates, a reclaimed garden gate, heirloom farm implements, or a repurposed chandelier.
-Add some casual, low maintenance flowers like day lilies, yarrow, iris, and clematis.
+Add some casual, low-maintenance flowers such as daylilies, yarrow, iris, and clematis.
 These plants will establish quickly, and their classic good looks will lend a timeless appearance to your rustic garden.